 10 am - 4 pm (includes lunch break)

 Instructor: Rena Magolnick

-The instructor will provide the dyes & auxiliary chemicals needed and a list of resources to help you on your way to further experimentation.
+The instructor will provide the dyes & auxiliary chemicals needed and a list of resources.
 A list of materials for students to bring to class will be provided with paid registration.

 Your tax-deductable donations help fund our general operating expenses and growth opportunities.